K. Baladhandayutham

-K. Baladhandayutham (April 2, 1918 – May 31, 1973) was an Indian Tamil politician from the Communist Party of India.
+K. Baladhandayutham (2 April 1918 – 31 May 1973) was an Indian Tamil politician from the Communist Party of India.

 Politics

 He was Member of 5th Lok Sabha representing Coimbatore Lok Sabha constituency.

+On 31st May 1972, he raised a question in the Lok Sabha to the then Hon' Union Deputy Minster of Home Affairs F. H. Mohsin about the murder of Osmania University student George Reddy.

 Death

-He was killed in the crash of Indian Airlines Flight 440 on May 31, 1973 at the age of 55.
+He was killed in the crash of Indian Airlines Flight 440 on 31 May 1973 at the age of 55.

 Legacy

 The Communist Party of India Tamil Nadu State headquarters, Balan Illam, is named in his honor.